AqwamCreates/DataPredict/docs/TermsAndConditions.md

 ## Commercial Use Conditions

-* The term "commercial use" encompasses all forms of utilization and application, including integration, storing, and hosting from another computer, server, or machine.
-This applies to companies (or individuals, if none) whose combined revenue (including from subsidiaries or related entities) exceeds $3,000 within 365 days (not per 365 days) or those engaged in business-to-business activities.

-* Commercial use is permitted subject to the following conditions, where if the User engages in commercial use as defined in Section 3.1, the Licensor reserves the right, at its sole discretion and without prior notice, to:
+* Commercial Use is permitted subject to the following conditions, where if the User engages in commercial use, the Licensor reserves the right, at its sole discretion and without prior notice, to:

   * Provide all User's Interacting assets to Licensor for review;